 You can use some simple formulas to calculate the overtime salary.
 First of all, you have to calculate your hourly overtime wages:

-where HOP stands for hourly overtime pay, HRP for the hourly regular pay, and m for the multiplier (most typically 1.5).
+where stands for hourly overtime pay, for the hourly regular pay, and for the multiplier (most typically 1.5).

 Once you know this value, you can calculate your total overtime pay:

-where OP is the overtime pay, and n is the number of overtime hours in a month.
+where is the overtime pay and is the number of overtime hours in a month.

 Finally, if you want to find your total salary at the end of the month, you have to add it to your regular salary:

-where TP stands for total pay and RP stands for regular pay.
-The second one is equal to the hourly regular pay multiplied by the number of working hours per month.
+where stands for total pay and stands for regular pay.
+The second one equals the regular hourly pay multiplied by the number of working hours per month.

 How to calculate overtime pay?